I was in my teens when Dustin Hoffman starred as an autistic savant in the movie Rain Man.

 2. Children with autism are not necessarily disabled

 The use of the word disorder does not necessarily mean that they have a disability – they just have different abilities reflecting the fact that their brains are wired differently from others.
 At the same time, this does not make them all savants either.
 My daughter loves numbers.
 The concrete nature of them appeals to her highly organised and logical mind.
 Plus she could count to 30 before she could say “mama”.
 However by no stretch of the imagination is she another Rain Man.
 It just means that possible career paths for her include IT or engineering.

-3. No autistic child is the same
+3. No child with autism is the same as another

 Just like no other individual is a clone, autistic children are not carbon copies of each other.
 They may share common traits but they can certainly not be painted in the same brush stroke.
 As with the general definition of a spectrum, autistic children come in all forms and varieties.
 Despite their need to see the world in black and white terms, I like to think of them as rainbow children as they certainly cover every colour of the rainbow.

-2. Autistic children are capable of emotions
+4. Children with autism are capable of emotions